Charles Robertson Grant Deed: The Watauga Grant Deed

 The geographical extent of the Watauga Grant corresponds to the northeasternmost portion of present-day Tennessee and the northwesternmost portion of present-day North Carolina.
-The boundaries were described in Old Book A, Page 1, shown below in bold, as comprising the Watauga River watershed in present-day Tennessee and North Carolina, the portion of the New River watershed that falls within present-day North Carolina, and the area in present-day Tennessee south of the South Fork of the Holston River and east of present-day Kingsport, TN.
+The boundaries were described in Old Book A, Page 1, shown below in bold, as comprising the Watauga River watershed in present-day Tennessee and North Carolina, the portion of the New River watershed that falls within present-day North Carolina, and the area in present-day Tennessee south of the South Fork of the Holston River and east of present-day Kingsport, Tennessee.